thegeofront/engine/doc/design.md

 - All shaders should not ask for anything interesting in the constructors: they should be factory-able.
 - All shaders must have different 'setState' functions, to be called separately from 'render' function.

+# Idea

+`Bufferable` trait
+- means that this object can be buffered into a `Renderable` object.
+- this is not meant to happen every single frame...

+`Renderable` trait
+- means that this object can be rendererd by a shader directly.
+- this could happen every single frame

+`Shadable` trait
+- ??
+- ??

+`Renderer`

+`Shadable`